lge-biostat/lge-biostat.github.io/_pages/publications.md

 Statistical Methodology
 ------
+#. **Ge, L.**, Zhang, Y., Waller, L. A., & Lyles, R. H.(2023+), Capture-Recapture Approach for Extending Causal Inference from Observational Cohorts to Trial-eligible Target Population. _(in preparation)_

 #. **Ge, L.**, Zhang, Y., Waller, L. A., & Lyles, R. H.(2023+), Utilizing a Capture-Recapture Strategy to Accelerate Infectious Disease Surveillance. _(in preparation)_

 #.
 Zhang, Y., **Ge, L.**, Waller, L. A., & Lyles, R. H.(2023+), On some pitfalls of the log-linear modeling framework for capture-recapture studies in disease surveillance. _(in preparation)_